What is Form 8283 and when do I need it?

 • Written acknowledgment from charity (for donations $250+)

-• Qualified appraisal (for items over $5,000, with exceptions noted above)
+• Qualified appraisal (for an item or similar-item group over $5,000, with exceptions noted above, and for below-good clothing or household items over $500)

 • Form 1098-C (for vehicles over $500)